WORK

 PROCESS_

-Kept micro-interactions minimal by design.
-The colour gradient in the screen time dashboard was used to signal which apps help vs. harm, without being prescriptive.
+The colour gradient in the screen time dashboard signals which apps help vs. harm, without being prescriptive.
 Focus mode was made user-configured, not automatic, to preserve autonomy.

 SOLUTION_

-A four-widget home screen with a settings panel featuring screen time visualisation, app usage breakdowns, and a toggleable Focus mode that blocks selected apps for user-defined time periods.
+A four-widget home screen with screen time visualisation, app usage breakdowns, and a toggleable Focus mode that blocks selected apps for user-defined periods.